Brač Travel Guide

 Incredible Hermitage of Blaca

-Blaca Monastery is unique monument on Croatian coast, established by Glagolitic priests who fled to Brač running away from the Turks.
+The Blaca Monastery is an unique monument on Croatian coast, established by Glagolitic priests who fled to Brač running away from the Turks.
 In 1552 they established monastic community and in 1570 they got permission to raise monastery and church.

 Today, Hermitage of Blaca is an amazing museum with attractive furniture collection of ancient weapons, old watches and rich library along with the church restored by baroque patterns.